dsorokin/aivika/README.md

 * parallel execution of the Monte-Carlo simulation;

-* have an extensible architecture.
+* has an extensible architecture.

+The charting library has two interchangeable back-ends:
+[Aivika Experiment Cairo] [4] and [Aivika Experiment Diagrams] [5].

-All three libraries were tested on Linux, Windows and OS X.
+All libraries were tested on Linux, Windows and OS X.

-The PDF documentation is available on the [Aivika Wiki] [4] website.
+The PDF documentation is available on the [Aivika Wiki] [6] website.

 ### Consulting